+Figure 1 - Schema Namespaces

 datatypes.xsd

 This schema defines the base vMR data types which consist of a simplified/constrained subset of ISO 21090 data types.
 This implementation is based on the abstract HL7 version 3 data types specification, release 2 and derives directly from its corresponding XSD representation.
 They were originally imported from the ISO21090 xml schema file (source: http://gforge.hl7.org/svn/hl7v3/trunk/dt/iso/iso-21090-datatypes.xsd).
-For a list of the ISO 21090 data types represented in this schema, please refer to the documentation for vMR DAM, Release 1.
+For a list of the ISO 21090 data types represented in this schema, please refer to the documentation for the vMR Domain Analysis Model (DAM), Release 2.
 Note that the HL7 V3 Release 2 data type specification is abstract and cannot be used directly.
 The ISO21090 xml schema files define content, but not operations.

 This schema is imported by all other schemas.